 - Deputy Course Director, BA(IS), 2007-2008

 - Member of Admission and Selection Committee (Undergraduate), Faculty of Arts & Education, 2007-2008

-- Ad hoc peer reviewer for Asian Studies Review; Australian Journal of Political Science; Global Change, Peace and Security; Journal of East Asian Studies; Millennium: Journal of International Studies; Palgrave Macmillan; Review of International Studies; The Pacific Review; and Visual Communication.
+- Ad hoc peer reviewer for Asian Security, Asian Studies Review; Australian Journal of Political Science; Cambridge Review of International Affairs; Contemporary Politics; European Journal of International Relations; Global Change, Peace and Security; Journal of East Asian Studies; Millennium: Journal of International Studies; Poltical Studies Review; Review of International Studies; The China Review; The Pacific Review; Social Identities; and Visual Communication.

-- PhD, Masters and Honours thesis examiner (ANU, Australian Defence College and UNSW)
+- PhD, Masters and Honours thesis examiner (ANU, Australian Defence College, Australian Defence Force Academy, University of Auckland, University of Melbourne, Victoria University of Wellington, and UNSW)

 - AIR108 International Relations (G, X)